pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 Creates a .img containing a binary that uses MSXDOS2 API calls.
 Additional functionality such as `mkdir()`, `chdir()` is available when compiling with the msxdos2 subtype.

+Additional files can be added to the disc using the option `-Cz--add-file=hostfile` for example `-Cz--add-file=MU.COM` will copy MU.COM to the disc.
+If you wish the name of the file to be changed, then this form can be used: `-Cz--add-file=hostfile:msxfile`

 ### ASMLIB

 ASMLIB is a library created by Konamiman to access MSX BIOS routines, MSX-DOS functions and UNAPI implementations, but can be used to execute any arbitrary assembler code.
 More information is available at [ASMLIB](ASMLIB)